wxlai90/assurity-iam/README.md

 PORT=5000
 ```

 These values can be obtained by registering an application in Azure Entra ID (Azure AD) and configuring Microsoft Graph API.
+Optionally, there is a sample .env.sample file included that can be used.

 ## Installation